Open access publishing

 Waivers

 For journals where open access publication is the only option, we provide a generous waiver policy that includes discretionary waivers for those who lack funds (see Open Biology and Royal Society Open Science).
-The same waiver policies will apply to our Transformative Journals when they flip to gold open access.
+The same waiver policies will apply to our Transformative Journals when they flip to full open access.

 Royal Society Research Fellows